Because no one deserves to be hungry.

 Delivering the Food to MVFB&ES

 Because MVFB&ES relies on volunteer labor, we consider delivery of the collected food to the MVFB&ES warehouse as part of your donation.
-Our warehouse is open for deliveries Monday through Thursday and Saturday mornings.
+Our warehouse is open to receive deliveries during our Business and Donation Hours (right).
 Please contact us to make delivery arrangements before you come.
 Donation receipts available on request.

 Thank you in advance for your time, energy and creativity.
 As a result of your leadership and interest, you have helped many people in need.